 Henry Joseph Brahinsky was for many years a leading member of Dallas's musical community.

 Upon his graduation, Henry was appointed assistant concertmaster of the Dallas Symphony Orchestra, at the age of 23.
-The DSO ceased operations in 1942 due to the breakout of World War II, in which he served in the United States Army, seeing action in Europe as a private first class in an artillery unit of the Third Army, under the ultimate command of General George S. Patton.
+The DSO ceased operations in 1942 due to the breakout of World War II.
+Henry served in the United States Army, seeing action in Europe as a private first class in an artillery unit of the Third Army, under the ultimate command of General George S. Patton.
 During the war, Henry played with USO shows as they passed through the areas where he was stationed.
-When he returned to the States, Henry was appointed assistant principal second violinist.
+When the Dallas Symphony returned in 1945, Henry was appointed assistant principal second violinist.
 As a member of the DSO, Henry worked under the batons of music directors Jacques Singer, Antal Dorati, and Walter Hendl, and with noted guest conductors including Leopold Stokowski, Dimitri Mitropoulos, and Igor Stravinsky.

-After 1979, Henry spent his retirement from public-school teaching by enjoying his granddaughters and alsountil debilitating medical problems made traveling difficultseeing the world with his wife, Muriel.
+After 1979, Henry spent his retirement from public-school teaching by enjoying his granddaughters and also until debilitating medical problems made traveling difficult seeing the world with his wife, Muriel.
 From 1996 until his death he lived at the 12 Oaks Retirement Center in Dallas.

 Henry Brahinsky died February 15, 2001, in Dallas.